Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 > The left plot shows the visualization of, how training transverses a loss function topology, whereas the right plot shows a close-up of the end of optimization.

-#### *Why does a large Learning rate act like a regularizer?
+> ***Why does a large Learning rate act like a regularizer?***

-The LR Range test shows evidence of regularization through results which shows an increasing training loss and decreasing test loss while the learning rate increases from approximately 0.2 to 2.0 when training with the Cifar-10 dataset and a Resnet-56 architecture, which implies that regularization is happening while training with these large learning rates.
-Moreover, the definition says regularization is any modification we make to a learning algorithm that is intended to reduce its generalization error.
-So, we can now infer that a large learning rate works like a regularizer and helps us achieve an optimal balance between overfitting and underfitting.
+The **LR Range test** shows evidence of regularization through results, which shows an increasing training loss and decreasing test loss while the learning rate increases from approximately 0.2 to 2.0 when training with the Cifar-10 dataset and a Resnet-56 architecture, which implies that regularization is happening while training with these large learning rates.
+Moreover, the definition says **regularization** is any modification we make to a learning algorithm that is intended to reduce its generalization error.

 ### Batch Size
 As we all know that small batch size induces regularization effects and others have also shown an optimal batch size on the order of 80 for Cifar-10, but contrary to previous work, the paper suggests using a larger batch size when using the "One-Cycle" policy.
 The batch capacity should only be limited because of memory constraints, not by anything else since larger batch sizes enable us to use larger learning rates.
 Although the benefits of larger batch sizes also taper off after some point and 512 seems to be a good choice.
 The left plot shows the effect of batch size on test accuracy while the right one on test loss.